The Sudmant Lab @ UC Berkeley

 The Evolution of Aging

 There is greater than 100,000-fold variation in lifespan among organisms on this planet.
-We use genome sequencing to identify the genetic underpinnings of differences in longevity between organisms and to understand the evolutionary contexts in which differences in longevity emerge.
-This work involves employing primary tissue and cell lines from organisms such as the Rockfish to generate high-quality reference genomes for comparative genomics.
-Additionally, we probe cellular phenotypes such as gene expression and splicing using assays such as RNAseq to complement our genome sequencing efforts and to gain insights into the molecular causes of differences in longevity.
+We have used genome sequencing to identify the genetic underpinnings of differences in longevity between organisms and to understand the evolutionary contexts in which differences in longevity emerge.
+This work has used primary tissue and cell lines from organisms such as Rockfish and Myotis bats to generate high-quality reference genomes for comparative genomics to explore the genetic basis of differences in lifespan and other life history traits.
+To follow up on our comparative genomics analyses, we probe cellular phenotypes such as gene expression, splicing, and somatic mutation to gain insights into the molecular causes of differences in longevity.

 The Evolution of Cellular Diversity